copyrighthero/pypi.decibel/README.md

 ## About the Decibel Library ##

+The Decibel library is a Python DB-API database manager, or to be more precise, a thin wrapper.
+It exposes three methods besides the database instance: `reg` for registering a named statement,`run` for running a registered statement a single time or multiple times, and `__call__` method for executing a query.

+The wrapper can be helpful for it can memorize a statement with a short-hand key, user/developer can then execute the statement with the key instead of the full-blown statement string.
+This way, the statements can be stored and managed else where centrally, ie. `config.ini`.
+So any updates to the statements does not necessarily break the program's functionality.

+Besides the statement management, the library also features a `Result` class used to hold query results.
+It is a subclass of `list` with two properties: `lastrowid` and `rowcount`.

+Since all queries executed with `Decibel` class are automatically committed to the database, user don't have to worry about data loss; however, all the query results are fetched at once using `fetchall` method on the database cursors, this library is not particularly suited for queries with very very long results.

+All the database methods are still available to use, so the user can do more.

 ## How to Use Decibel Library ##

+Simply import Decibel, pass in the database instance as the first parameter, and optionally a `dict` of `key - statement` pairs for the second parameter.

+New statement can be registered using `reg` method, it takes a string key and a string statement as its arguments, and persist them in the memory.
+Optionally, it takes arbitrarily keyword arguments (**kwargs), and treat them as `key - statement` pairs, and persist them in its memory.

+To execute a saved statement, one can simply invoke the `run` method, with the first parameter being statement key, and the second being a tuple/list of arguments.
+Optionally, if the third argument is provided as `True`, it will expect the values to be tuple/list of tuple/list of arguments, and execute the saved query on each of the items.

+A query can be executed without being saved simply by calling directly on the instance itself (`__call__` method), the second argument and the third behaves the same as `run` method.

 ```python
 from mysql.connector import connect as mysql